-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 - (4) The retailer must remove the small customer from the shortened collection cycle as soon as practicable after the customer pays 3 consecutive bills in the customer's billing cycle by the pay-by date, unless the customer requests that this not be done. - (5) In this rule: